sergealeksis/country-counter-app/README.md

-# Country Counter
+# country counter

-Travel tracking application built with React and Firebase.
+travel tracking application built with react and firebase

-## Features
+## for what?
-- Track visited countries;
+- track visited countries
-- Create travel wishlists;
+- create travel wishlists
-- Share your travel map with friends;
+- share your travel map with friends
-- Real-time data synchronization.

-## Stack
+## what i used
-- React
+- react
-- Redux
+- react router
-- Firebase (Firestore, Auth)
-- React Router
+- redux
+- firebase (firestore, auth)

-## Setup
+## info
-1. Clone repository
-2. `npm install`
-3. Create Firebase project
-4. Configure environment variables
-5. `npm start`
+- ui/ux is currently optimized only for desktop browsers (chrome and safari)
+- now i'm working on mobile ui/ux